 Input line ON

-The vertical distance between any point on the circle and the line ON represent the input power.
+The vertical distance between any point on the circle and the line ON represents the input power.
 Therefore, line ON is called the input line.

 Output Line O’F